 You May Also Like: Quito: The Best Family-Friendly Guide to Ecuador’s Amazing Capital

-What To Expect at the Quito Bus Terminal
+What To Expect At The Quito Bus Terminal

 We hopped in an Uber and started towards the bus terminal Quitumbe.
 Our Uber driver thought it was odd that we were going to the southern bus terminal.
 Normally Colombian buses leave from the northern terminal.
 After a quick double check with the bus company, we confirmed we were heading to the correct location.